opensoars/ytmp3dl-chrome/README.md

 # ytmp3dl-chrome

 YouTube mp3 downloader - chrome extension module.
-This Chrome extension adds a download button to YouTube.
+This Chrome extension adds a download button to YouTube as well as an extension popup from which downloads can be started using either a video id or a YouTube url.

 @TODO Screenshot